 New Jersey Medical Malpractice Lawyers

-After years of study, physicians in 100% of today’s medical schools take the Hippocratic Oath, before embarking upon their medical careers.
+I f you or a loved one was injured due to medical negligence in New Jersey, Fronzuto Law Group has a team of attorneys with the skill and dedication to walk you through your journey toward justice.
+After years of study, physicians in all of today’s medical schools take the Hippocratic Oath, before embarking upon their medical careers.
 By taking this oath, doctors vow to abide by a number of principles, the most significant of which is to “do no harm.”
 Although we assume that our doctors uphold these tenants of the medical profession, they can and do fail to do so, often, with catastrophic consequences.
-When medical malpractice, such as a cancer misdiagnosis or a surgical error results in injury or even death to you or someone you love, the law provides recourse through which to recover compensation.
-If you or a loved one was injured due medical negligence in New Jersey, you have found the team with the skill and dedication to walk you through your journey toward justice.
+When medical malpractice, such as a cancer misdiagnosis or a surgical error results in injury or even death to you or someone you love, the law provides recourse through which to recover compensation, and we can help.

 At Fronzuto Law Group, our highly experienced New Jersey medical malpractice lawyers have represented countless patients who suffered harm at the hands of doctors, nurses, medical technicians, and other health care professionals, as well as hospitals and medical facilities.
 We handle medical malpractice cases in New Jersey on a daily basis, and you don’t want anything less when seeking the best possible results.
 Your case will likely require extensive investigation, expert evaluations, medical assessments, and aggressive advocacy both inside and outside of the courtroom.
 With over 75 years of combined experience and millions in successful verdicts and settlements behind us, the lawyers at our firm are thoroughly prepared to guide you through the complex and often contentious road ahead.

-The Medical Malpractice legal team at Fronzuto Law Group is led by firm founder Ernest P. Fronzuto, a New Jersey Supreme Court Certified Civil Trial Attorney who has argued landmark cases before the state’s highest court.
+Our firm is led by Ernest P. Fronzuto, a New Jersey Supreme Court Certified Civil Trial Attorney who has argued landmark cases before the state’s highest court.
 Mr. Fronzuto’s commitment to excellence permeates every element of our firm, from the way we communicate with you throughout the legal process, to the manner in which we craft and execute case strategy.
 Our philosophy in handling medical malpractice lawsuits is simple: investigation, preparation, and dedication to each and every client’s case.
 Understanding that the only way to reach a successful resolution is trial readiness and a fearlessness with which to proceed to trial, we combine our skill and extensive experience with persistence and an unwavering commitment to our client’s cause.
 With this philosophy in mind, we limit our caseload to provide the highest level of personalized service and attention.

 Medical malpractice cases are among the most nuanced forms of civil litigation, requiring a team with specific experience and skill in handling these matters.
 Our firm is equipped with all of the necessary resources to thoroughly investigate your case and construct the most compelling claim for maximum damages.
 Once we have determined that there is an actionable claim on your behalf, we never hesitate to confront major health systems and powerful insurance companies.
 Through our years of handling medical negligence cases, we have developed relationships with renowned medical experts who provide scientifically-relevant information and respected opinions to bolster your case and prove liability.
 Our strategic advantage is consistently demonstrated through the millions of dollars we have recovered on behalf of medical malpractice victims and families in New Jersey.